awsdocs/amazon-ecs-developer-guide/doc_source/firelens-taskdef.md

 ## Using Amazon ECS metadata<a name="firelens-taskdef-metadata"></a>

 When specifying a FireLens configuration in a task definition, you can optionally toggle the value for `enable-ecs-log-metadata`\.
 By default, Amazon ECS adds additional fields in your log entries that help identify the source of the logs\.
-You can disable this action by setting `enable-ecs-log-metadata` to `false`\.
+You can turn off this action by setting `enable-ecs-log-metadata` to `false`\.
 + `ecs_cluster` – The name of the cluster that the task is part of\.
 + `ecs_task_arn` – The full Amazon Resource Name \(ARN\) of the task that the container is part of\.
 + `ecs_task_definition` – The task definition name and revision that the task is using\.